lilyhoffman/Data-Science-Projects/RAGModel/README.md

 # RAG-volution: Retrieval-Augmented Generation System

 ## Overview
-RAG-volution is a Retrieval-Augmented Generation (RAG) system that allows users to query a collection of DS4300 course notes and receive accurate, context-driven responses.
-Our system leverages document ingestion, embedding indexing, and locally-run large language models (LLMs) to optimize retrieval and synthesis of information.
+RAG-volution is a Retrieval-Augmented Generation (RAG) system that allows users to query a collection of DS4300 (Large Scale Information Storage and Retrieval) course notes and receive accurate, context-driven responses.
+The system leverages document ingestion, embedding indexing, and locally-run large language models (LLMs) to optimize retrieval and synthesis of information.
+The students were able to use the RAG system they developed on their midterm for this course.

 ## Features
 - **Efficient Document Retrieval**: Uses vector databases to store and retrieve relevant course materials.